mrmattson/next/documentation.md

 ## Named elements

-Elements with `ref` attribute are automatically linked to the context under `this.refs` so you'll have an easy access to them with JavaScript:
+Elements with `ref` attribute are automatically linked to the context under `this.refs` so you'll have an easy access to them with javascript:

 ```html
 <login>